-ESFJ characters share the same action-orientation of ESTJs but with a people-based focus.
+ESFJs share the same action-orientation of ESTJs, but with a people-based focus.

 Driven by a sense of duty, they are the cooperative, helpful, sympathetic, and personable pragmatists, disliking anything ethereal or woolly.
-They prefer practical solutions to people issues, and they’ll work hard at making this happen.
+They prefer practical solutions to people issues, and they’ll work hard at making those solutions happen.

-They believe it drags them out of the place where they feel strongest and where they can contribute most.
-ESFJs love to contribute and remain constantly valued, productive, busy, and liked.
+Organized and caring, routine comes naturally to ESFJs – they fear change.
+They believe change drags them out of the place where they feel strongest and where they can contribute the most.
+ESFJs love to contribute and to remain constantly valued, productive, busy, and liked.

 • Strong value system